2024-2025 Rotary Youth Leadership Award

-For the seventh year, the Rotary Club of Weston and Wayland’s Rotary Youth Leadership Award program will recognize leading sophomores who invest themselves in “service above self, focusing on leadership and community service.”
+For the eigth year, the Rotary Club of Weston and Wayland’s Rotary Youth Leadership Award program will recognize leading sophomores who invest themselves in “service above self, focusing on leadership and community service.”

 “The students we have met over the last six years of the RYLA program have made amazing contributions and have become outstanding collaborators,” Marchiony continued.
 “Individually and with the Rotary Interact Clubs at the high schools in Wayland and Weston, the students who have been nominated for the award have made a tremendous impact.
 A highlight of our experience has been assisting with the students’ initiatives and welcoming them as volunteers on projects we have done.”